Skons/SOAS/README.md

 #### <a name='GPSOptional'></a>GPS (Optional)

 Instead of using internet time (NTP), it is possible to use GPS which does not require internet.
 The NEO-6M module is supported.
 Keep in mind that it's not the fastest method, it could take some time before the GPS sattelites have been found.
 It's accuracy is very high though.
+There is also an STL file available to attach this component to the case.

 | NEO-6M | ESP32       |
 |--------|-------------|